Centerport, Pennsylvania: Transportation

 As of 2006, there were 2.02 mi of public roads in Centerport, of which 1.12 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 0.90 mi were maintained by the borough.

 No numbered highways pass through Centerport.
-Main thoroughfares in the borough include Main Street, Centerport Road, Bernville Road and Shartlesville Road.
+Main thoroughfares in the borough include Main Street, Centerport Road, Bernville/Irish Creek Road and Shartlesville Road.
 The nearest state highway is Pennsylvania Route 61, which passes two miles to the east.